JuliaCon/www.juliacon.org/2022/index.md

     \avatar{name="Jeremy Howard ", affil="fast.ai, University of Queensland, University of San Francisco", link="https://www.fast.ai/about/#jeremy", img="/assets/2022/img/jeremy.jpg"}

   @@content-box-talk
     Jeremy Howard is a data scientist, researcher, developer, educator, and entrepreneur.
 Jeremy is a founding researcher at fast.ai, a research institute dedicated to making deep learning more accessible, and is an honorary professor at the University of Queensland.
-Previously, Jeremy was a Distinguished Research Scientist at the University of San Francisco, where he was the founding chair of the Wicklow Artifical Intelligence in Medical Research Initiative, the founding CEO of Enlitic, President and Chief Scientist of Kaggle, and CEO of FastMail as well as Optimal Decisions Group.
+Previously, Jeremy was a Distinguished Research Scientist at the University of San Francisco, where he was the founding chair of the Wicklow Artificial Intelligence in Medical Research Initiative, the founding CEO of Enlitic, President and Chief Scientist of Kaggle, and CEO of FastMail as well as Optimal Decisions Group.
   @@